 Places

-‘THE OTHER VALENCIA’ (ANOTHER IRISH-SPANISH CONNECTION)
+‘THE OTHER VALENCIA’ (AN IRISH-SPANISH CONNECTION)

 Aesthetics is a branch of philosophy dealing with the definition of beauty, the word as a noun meaning “that which appeals to the senses”.
 For me, there are two places which encompass this meaning totally.
 The first, which will be familiar to readers of this magazine, is the wonderfully vibrant city of Valencia, Spain.
 The other is the Atlantic coast of Southwest Ireland.
 In particular, the Dingle Peninsula and “the other Valencia.”